stamourv/recipes/README.md

 # Recipes

-This repo contains various kitchen recipes I use.
+This repo contains various (food) recipes I use.
 Some of them are family recipes, some I got and/or adapted from online, and some are my own.

 This is a work in progress.
 Not only in the sense that I'm always trying